jonoconway/nz_snow_tools/README.rst

 Installation
 ============

-Install the latest version of the package from github:
+download the latest version of the package from github:

 https://github.com/jonoconway/nz_snow_tools

-once you have downloaded, check the requirements in setup.py and install the needed packages.
-It is safer to use conda, rather than pip to install these. run setup.py to install (checks what other packages are necessary).
+use pip to install in your environment.
+You probably want to create a new virtual environment to install into

+pip install .

+this will check the required packages

 Getting Started